 Additional cooking appliances are not permitted in bedrooms.
 Any such appliances found will be instructed to be removed.
-Failure to do so will result in Accommodation Services removing the items to store.
+Failure to do so will result in Accommodation, Catering and Events removing the items to store.
 Additional heaters are not required and are also not permitted.

 Fundamental to organising your finances Non UK Residents should note that it may take up to three or four weeks after your arrival in the UK to open a bank account.

 Confirmation of your UK address.
 You will be able to print an approved letter for the bank from your MyEd record once you have checked into your accommodation.

 - Passport, or driving licence if you are a UK Resident.